MaterializeInc/materialize/doc/developer/guide-changes.md

 At the moment, choosing reviewers is a bit of a dark art.
 The best reviewer for a PR is the person besides you who is most familiar with the code that is changed.
-If you are not sure who that is, ask in #engineering.
+If you are not sure who that is, ask in #eng-general.

 If you are more experienced, one additional aspect of choosing a reviewer to keep in mind is [mentoring](#mentoring).
 Asking a less experienced engineer to